| Laptop | Price | What You Get | The Catch vs. Neo |

 |---|---|---|

 | Display | 13.0" Liquid Retina · 2408 x 1506 · 219 ppi · 500 nits | sRGBsRGB.
 The standard color space for the web and most screens.
 Perfectly fine for everything except professional photo/video work. (no P3 gamutP3 (Display P3).
 A wider color space that shows ~25% more colors than sRGB — deeper reds, richer greens.
 Standard on iPhones, iPads, and MacBook Airs.
 Its absence here is only visible if you compare screens side by side.) · no True ToneTrue Tone.
 Uses ambient light sensors to adjust the display's white balance to match surrounding lighting — makes the screen look more natural, like paper under a warm lamp.
 Present on every other current Mac and iPad. · 60Hz (no ProMotionProMotion.
 Apple's name for 120Hz adaptive refresh rate — the screen refreshes up to twice as fast, making scrolling and animations feel smoother.
 Standard on iPhone Pro and MacBook Pro.
 Not on the Air or Neo.).
-Rules out color-critical design and photography. |
+Not suitable for color-critical design or photography. |

 | External Display | One display, 4K at 60Hz | Left port only.
 One external + the built-in screen.
 DisplayLink workarounds exist for a second external, but no Thunderbolt dock support. |

 | Camera | 1080p FaceTime HD | No Center StageCenter Stage.
 Uses the ultra-wide camera and machine learning to automatically keep you centered in the frame during video calls — even as you move around.
 Requires a 12MP ultra-wide camera the Neo doesn't have., no Desk ViewDesk View.
 Shows a top-down view of your desk during video calls, using the ultra-wide camera's field of view.
-Useful for showing documents, drawings, or objects to the person on the other end., no hardware LED.
-If video calls are half your job, notice this.
+Useful for showing documents, drawings, or objects to the person on the other end., and no hardware LED.
+The indicator is a green dot in the menu bar instead.
+If video calls are a significant part of your work, the missing Center Stage and Desk View are worth knowing about.
 (More below.) |

 | Weight | 2.7 lbs (1.24 kg) | Same as MacBook Air 13".
 Slightly thicker (0.50" vs 0.44"). |

-| Battery | 36.5 Wh · up to 16h video / 11h web | 32% smaller than the Air's 53.8 Wh — yet comparable battery life.
-The A18 Pro was built for a phone with a ~16 Wh battery.
-Give it 36.5 Wh and it barely breaks a sweat.
-Fewer cells also mean less lithium, less weight, less cost. |
+| Battery | 36.5 Wh · up to 16h video / 11h web | 32% smaller than the Air's 53.8 Wh, but battery life is comparable.
+The A18 Pro was designed for a phone with about a 16 Wh battery, so giving it more than twice that is easy work.
+Fewer cells also means less lithium, less weight, and less cost. |

-| Charging | USB-C · ships with 20W adapter · max ~30W | 0-50% in ~1h 25m (stock 20W) or ~55m (30W).
+| Charging | USB-C · ships with 20W adapter · max ~30W | 0–50% in about 1h 25m with the stock 20W adapter, or about 55m with a 30W.
 No MagSafe.
-I did a whole guide about this. |
+(I wrote a guide about this.) |

 | Wireless | Wi-Fi 6E · Bluetooth 6 | New across the March 2026 Mac lineup — Air M5 and Pro M5 Pro/Max also ship with BT 6. |